- Understanding SR-22 insurance in Idaho

 How much does SR-22 insurance cost in Idaho?

-Filing an SR-22 form is inexpensive, but the fines and higher insurance rates will be pricey.
-On average, SR-22 insurance in Idaho costs $1,554, but rates depend on the driver and the violation.
+While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
+On average, SR-22 insurance in Idaho is $1,554 but varies significantly based on the driver and infraction.

 Average SR-22 insurance cost in Idaho by violation